komeara1/lightitup/README.md

 * Python script was tested on Kali Linux with Python 2.7
 * TP-Link Smart Home Protocol encryption XOR key (171 or 0xab), see References.
 * Reserve engineered the payloads of the light bulb communication to determine the commands accepted by light bulb (not-exhaustive).
-* Key discovery, for light bulb, is that the first 4 bytes of the payload are 3 null bytes followed by the 4th byte being the length of the command.
+* Key discovery, for light bulb, the first 4 bytes of the payload are 3 null bytes followed by the 4th byte being the length of the command.

 ## References